Mapex Drums: Orion

 The Orion Series is an all-maple 6.1 millimetre 7-ply setup with an outer layer of Birdseye maple as an option.
 It is Mapex's flagship series and is also the most versatile kit available from Mapex as each kit can only be ordered by components.
 No preconfigured kits are available.
 It is available with Chrome, Black Nickel and 24-kt. gold-plated hardware.

 For the duration of 2005 the Orion's inner "plies" were identical to the all-maple Pro-M's inner plies, the difference being the outer "finish" ply.
 The Orion received Mapex's figured birdseye maple or other such exotic wood finishes, while the Pro-M received regular North American maple finish ply.
 With the exception of the 15th Anniversary edition Pro-M with a production run of 300 worldwide, this set was given the figured Birdseye Maple finish of the Orion in Autumn or Jade Fade.

 The overall shell thicknesses for both the Orion and the early Pro-Ms of 2005 - 2006 were identical at 6.1 mm.
 This was the case only till early 2006 when production changed at the factory in Tianjin.
 All Pro-Ms received a changed ply configuration and thickness resulting in an overall shell thickness of 5.8mm, and the Orion kept its 6.1 mm shell thickness.
 The Orions are actually priced lower than most of their high-end market competition.
 The exotic burl finish is not common with other high-end drum companies at the same price point.

 As of early 2012 the Orion line was discontinued.
 At the same time a Saturn SE (Special Edition) series of Birch/Walnut was introduced.
 This left the Black Panther kits as the top Mapex line available.

 Black Panther

 Building on the foundations of the very successful Black Panther line of snares, Mapex introduced limited editions of drumkits based on those snares.
 As of April 2013, four models were produced: the Blaster, the Velvetone, the Retrosonic and the Black Widow.
 In late 2015/early 2016, a white version of the 'Black Widow' kit called the 'White Widow' was introduced, the shell color being the only differentiating factor between the two kits.

+Snare Drums

+Mapex produces 4 different lines of drums: Black Panther Design Lab Artist, Black Panther Design Lab, Black Panther and MPX series.

+Hardware

+Mapex hardware lineups include Falcon 1000 Series, 800 Series, 600 Series, 400 Series and 200 Series.